lcdb/lcdb-wf/docs/getting-started.rst

 a ``deploy.py`` script that does this for you, but you need to have a copy of the repository to get this script in the first place.

-The reason to use ``deploy.py`` is that there are many additional files (like these docs) and testing files that are not necessarily needed for an actual project, so you end up with a cleaner project directory.
+The reason to use ``deploy.py`` is so you end up with a cleaner project directory.
+There are many additional files (like these docs) and esting files that are not necessary for an actual project.

-This script also writes a file to the destination called ``.lcdb-wf-deployment.json`` which stores details about what commit was used to deploy and the timestamp.
+This script also writes a file to the destination called ``.lcdb-wf-deployment.json``.
+It stores the timestamp and details about what commit was used to deploy it.
 This tracks provenance of the code, so you can always figure out what lcdb-wf commit your deployment originally started from.

 To deploy a copy, you first need to get a copy.
 Here are three ways to do that: